NZASA Registration Board

 Portfolio: Communications Representative

-The NZASA promotions and marketing representative will:
+The NZASA communications representative will:

 • Maintain a review of relevant publications and advise the Registration Board of any articles of relevance.